waditya/namaste-react/Notes/Episode-05-Let's-get-hooked.md

 - Similarly, there are 2 types of import -
     1. defualt import : import Component from "<path/ComponentFileName>"
     2. Named import : import {Componet} from "<path/ComponentFileName>"

+- Can we have default component and named component in same file ?
+=> Yes, a dummyComponent is added in styleCard.js